Why are there so many stepfamilies or blended families?

 Couples therapy researchers are acutely focused on the challenge of making stepfamilies or blended families work.

-Stepfamilies in the USA are as typical as they are complicated.
-40% of married couples with children in the USA today are stepfamilies (Karney, Garvan, & Thomas, 2003).
-It’s estimated that nearly 114 million Americans have some sort of a family step-relationship.
-40% of all weddings in 2019 will result in the formation of a new stepfamily.
+Stepfamilies are as typical as they are complicated in the USA.
+Today, 40% of married couples with children are stepfamilies (Karney, Garvan, & Thomas, 2003).
+Nearly 114 million Americans have some type of family steprelationship.
+In 2019, 40% of all weddings will result in forming a new stepfamily.
 Stepfamilies are everywhere.

 How significant a change is this?
 According to the Pew Research Center, in 1960, only 13% of spouses were in a subsequent or second marriage.